 Therefore with the boost in the central nervous system and possible release of adrenaline while any fatigue is being masked, it’s certainly possible that taken correctly and in sensible doses, caffeine will aid endurance.

-As with most supplements, side effects are always possible, caffeine is no exception and below is a list of possible side effects that an athlete or training individual should be aware of when taking caffeine as a supplement and of course the higher the dose of caffeine the more likely these are to occur.
+As with most supplements, side effects are always possible, and caffeine is no exception, below is a list of possible side effects that an athlete or training individual should be aware of when taking caffeine as a supplement and of course the higher the dose of caffeine the more likely these are to occur.

 - Increased Heart Rate

 - Impairments or alterations of fine motor control and technique